EddNik/Web-Studio/README.md

 #### 🧩 It was the first completed project.
 This is a training project.
-So the goal was to master the basic knowledge of layout, styling, and adaptive.Adding JS was my own decision to add functionality to the site.
+- So the goal was to master the basic knowledge of layout, styling, and adaptive.
+- Adding JS was my own decision to add functionality to the site.